CUSTOMER LOYALTY MAKES BUSINESS WORK

 Customer Loyalty Wise Spending and Fiscal Priorities.

-Priorities Wrong: Most companies continue to spend 75% of their sales and marketing budgets to get non-customers to try their products while spending relatively little on the 20% of their customer group who provides them with 80% of their revenues.
+Priorities Wrong: Many companies continue to spend 75% of their sales and marketing budgets to get non-customers to try their products while spending relatively little on the 20% of their customer group who provides them with 80% of their revenues.

 Then they take such poor care of those same customers that they drive customers away again.

 Break this cycle requires a giant amount of long-term cultural and corporate change.
 Spending money to acquire new customers doesn’t require change- it requires cash.
-Most choose cash over change.
-Most are wrong.

 Build customer loyalty.
 Customer loyalty and customer relationships Make Business Work.